Cea, León

 Cea ([ˈθea], rarely Ceia) is a municipality located in the province of León, Castile and León, Spain.
 According to the 2010 census (INE), the municipality has a population of 530 inhabitants.

+Historically, there was a Sephardic Jewish community in Cea, first recorded in 1110.
+Most of the Jews maintained professions in agriculture.
+In 1492, the community fled during the expulsion of the Jews from Spain.

+Cea is mentioned in the 10th century text Nodicia de kesos.